Is Egypt Cracking Down On Freedom Of Press?

 LEILA FADEL, BYLINE: Thank you.

 MANSOUR: They're charged with joining and assisting a terrorist organization - in this case, the Egyptian government is referring to the Muslim Brotherhood, which is a group that supports President Morsi in power.
-They have no proof against them so far that we've see, other than the equipment that they've used to broadcast news.
-When they stormed into their office they didn't find weapons, they didn't find anything that incites violence - all that they had was tools that they used to report on the news in Egypt and events that were going on.
+They have no proof against them so far that we've seen, other than the equipment that they've used to broadcast news.
+When they stormed into their office, they didn't find weapons; they didn't find anything that incites violence.
+All that they had was tools that they used to report on the news in Egypt and events that were going on.

 MARTIN: So I take it you believe that these charges are without merit, that this is essentially an attack on their ability to speak with people from all sides of the conflict.